 What is a J rack?

 J racks (also known as J cradles) are aptly named because of their shape.
 Yep, you guessed it, they are shaped like the letter J. The rack cradles the kayak on its side on top of your vehicle.
+Pictured below are the Yakima JayLow fold-down style cradles.
+You can buy these on Amazon and check the price here.

 This rack system is popular because it can fit on existing crossbars on top of the vehicle.
 If you have a roof rack on your car, a J cradle is easy to add.
 Depending on the configuration, you can haul one or multiple kayaks.